EwoutH/anevicon/README.md

 For more information see <https://github.com/Gymmasssorla/anevicon>.
 ```

+## Contributing
+Since Anevicon is a free (in sense of freedom) kind of software, you are always welcome to contribute!
+Please look through our [code of conduct](https://github.com/Gymmasssorla/anevicon) and the liberal [GPLv3 license](https://github.com/Gymmasssorla/anevicon/blob/master/LICENSE), under which the product is distributed.
+Now let's discuss how to make your contribution productive:

+ - **[Issues](https://github.com/Gymmasssorla/anevicon/issues)** are meant for reporting found bugs, errors, and maybe grammar mistakes.
+You can also push your issues to suggest new functionality in what you interested in.
+Discussions are welcome too, and I will try to answer you in near future.

+ - **[Pulls](https://github.com/Gymmasssorla/anevicon/pulls)** are mean for implementing new functionality, fixing bugs, errors, and maybe grammar mistakes.
+You can suggest your work without asking for permission or any other coordination.
+Other people can criticize your code, and you should answer them.

+To make code easy to read for any contributor, there is a great tool called [rustfmt](https://github.com/rust-lang/rustfmt) by the original Rust team, which formats a whole project just in one command (`cargo fmt`).
+Please type this command before pushing any changes to this repository.

 ## Cautions
  - The goal of Anevicon is to produce the maximum possible (for the attacking system) load on the specified target address.
 Thereby, this **DOES NOT MEAN** that Anevicon will break **ABSOLUTELY ANY SERVER** while running on your computer.